 The Future of Contactless ATMs

 The adoption of contactless ATMs is part of a broader trend towards digitization and convenience in banking.
-As technology continues to advance, we can expect to see further enhancements and innovations in ATM services.
+As technology advances, we can expect further enhancements and innovations in ATM services.
 These may include:

 - Expanded Features: Future contactless ATMs may offer even more features, such as the ability to deposit checks or cash, purchase stamps, or access additional banking services without the need for physical cards.